Join for FREE

 It only takes a minute!

 Length 46â€“61 cm (18-24 in), wingspan 59-73 cm, weight 600-1500 g

 Adult Non-breeding

-Similar to non-breeding adult but has striped head and upper neck
+Similar to non-breeding adult, but has striped head

 Shows bold white scapulars and leading and trailing edges to wing.

-A widepread Old World grebe breeding in Eurasia, Africa and Australasia.
+A widespread Old World grebe breeding in Eurasia, Africa and Australasia.

 Breeds, or formerly bred, at a few scattered localities in the north in Morocco, Algeria and Tunisia but more widespread, although discontinuously, south of the Sahara.
 Breeds in Ethiopia, Kenya and Tanzania, and in the south in Namibia and South Africa.

 Range is confined mainly to the east in central an southern Queensland, New South Wales and southern South Australia, but also occurs in Tasmania and the south-western corner of Western Australia.
 In New Zealand occurs on South Island and most numerous in South Westland.

 Resident in western Europe but migratory to the north and east and more widespread around the Mediterranean, Black and Caspian Seas in winter.
 East Asian birds winter in southern Japan and southern China.
 African and Australian birds are resident, or nomadic following rainfall and avoiding areas affected by drought.